-Division V held its annual Change-of-Watch on 4 March at the New Cumberland Army Depot, VCO Joseph L. Krager was in attendance and administered the oath of office to DCP Howard J. Turner and VCP Ralph E. Curtis.
+Division V held its annual Change-of-Watch on 4 March at the New Cumberland Army Depot.
+VCO Joseph L. Krager was in attendance and administered the oath of office to DCP Howard J. Turner and VCP Ralph E. Curtis.
 Captain Turner has called this year as the year of the AUXOP for Division V. LT Joseph Tamalonis, Asst.
 DIRAUX (Western Area), swore in the Flotilla Commanders and Vice-Commanders.
-Outgoing number in attendance.
-The Division has IPDCP Ellwood L. Manahan was presented the John R. Massman Memorial Award for having the most outstanding Division in the Third District Southern Area, For a Division to be eligible for this Harrisburg, and again at the Home and award, all the Flotillas must meet the Garden Show held at the same site. following criteria: (1) All dues must be office by 15 December; (4) All unit office by the 15th of each month.
+Outgoing IPDCP Ellwood L. Manahan was presented the John R. Massman Memorial Award for having the most outstanding Division in the Third District Southern Area.
+For a Division to be eligible for this award, all the Flotillas must meet the following criteria: (1) All dues must be paid prior to 15 April; (2) All facilities inspected and reports submitted to the DIRAUX office by 1 July; (3) All rosters up to date and turned in to the DIRAUX office by 15 December; (4) All unit meeting reports to be in the DIRAUX office by the 15th of each month.
 These requisites must be achieved to be eligible for the award.
 The Division receiving the greatest number of points receives the award as described in the Summer 1971 edition of TOPSIDE.
 DCP Turner presented IPDCP Manahan his burgee and a trophy in recognition for his outstanding year as Division Captain.
-With a large lump in his throat and a tear in his eye.
-Manahan thanked those present and received a standing ovation.
+With a large lump in his throat and a tear in his eye, Manahan thanked those present and received a standing ovation.